utamori/flutter-asdf-config-action/README.md

 An action that parses an [ASDF](https://asdf-vm.com/) config file into environment variables which can then be used to configure the [flutter-action](https://github.com/subosito/flutter-action).

+This action was created with reference to the [Flutter FVM config action](https://github.com/kuhnroyal/flutter-fvm-config-action)available in the GitHub Marketplace.

 ## Usage

 ### Basic usage